 Select fresh strawberries or other fruits at their peak of quality and flavor, free of blemishes.
 Prepare only enough foods for one canner load.

 Wash the strawberries and drain them.
-Allow them to dry thoroughly, or dry with a paper towel.
+Allow them to dry thoroughly, or dry with

 Remove the stems and cut out soft or overripe spots from the strawberries.
 These parts can cause food contamination.
 If there's mold on a strawberry, throw it out.